settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/4_deploying-a-contract.md

 - **`hardhat.config`**: Hardhat configuration file.
 - **`subgraphs`**: Contains the indexing logic for your subgraphs, specific to your smart contract.

-The following sections will guide you through the process of deploying your contracts to a network in the platform or a hardhat network running locally in the IDE.
-All the tasks are available in the Task Manager.
+The smart contract sets include all the tasks you need to compile and deploy your contracts.
 Follow these steps to access the Task Manager:

 **Step 1**: Open the IDE